see-also-studio/colouring-in-website/sections/1_about.md

   We are interested in discovering more about the impact illustration currently has in these areas and the possibilities of critical illustration practice to make meaningful interventions.

-  The PDF publications on this website are working papers – an initial insight into our research that we will develop into a more fully realised publication at a later stage.
-We invite you to write to us with your thoughts, feedback and references to innovative work that might enrich these discussions.
 ---